Geeksongs/ProactiveGym/README.md

 ## Citation

-If you use this in your research, please cite:
+If you use this in your research, please cite our work, We would really appreciate it！

 ```bibtex
 @misc{proactivegym2026,